ome/omero-documentation/omero/sysadmins/unix/install-web/web-deployment.rst

 .. literalinclude:: nginx-location-manual-wrapper.conf

-This requires more initial work but in future you can automatically regenerate your OMERO.web configuration and your additional configuration settings will still apply.
+This requires more initial work but in the future you can automatically regenerate your OMERO.web configuration and your additional configuration settings will still apply.